urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 <br>

-* Account types are not dynamic enough to handle all the security checks that the program requires
+* Account types are not dynamic enough to handle all the security checks that the program requires.

 * Constraints can be added through: